 A lot of your decision will depend on which products you already have in your home, which ecosystems you are tied into, and how you plan to use your device.
 Roku and Google Chromecast are both great options for people looking to cut the cord on cable.

 The two companies provide simple devices that make it easy for users to quickly start watching their favorite movies and TV shows and stream their music.
 However, they go about doing so in different ways.
 Roku provides devices that come with an engaging user interface and a dedicated Roku Channel Store, housing more than 10,000 apps from popular streaming services.

-Whereas Chromecast enables users to cast the streaming service apps easily, they have on their mobile devices or watch on their Chrome browser onto their TV.
-Both companies offer budget devices for the entry streamer and more expensive options that enable higher video quality and more advanced features.
+Whereas Chromecast enables users to cast the streaming service apps easily.
+They have it on their mobile devices or watch on their Chrome browser on their TV.
+Both companies offer budget devices for the entry streamer.
+And more expensive options that enable higher video quality and more advanced features.